j-shilling/metalearning/README.md

 If we grind away, if we stay up too late, work to long, or stress too much, learning is going to slow to a halt.
 We might finish labs, but but we will miss out on our real goal.
 If you feel yourself getting frusterated, tired, loosing focus, etc., then you *need* to take a break.
 The longer you try to push through, the longer it will take to bring yourself back to a productive state of mind.
 We all want to work hard and taking breaks can *feel* like you're being lazy, but it will ultimately lead to you working more *productive* hours in total.

-This becomes an exercise of self-awareness.
-The sooner we can realize that we need a break and the sooner we notice that we are refreshed, the shorter our breaks can be and the more productive our learning.
-Try to be aware of any stressers during your day.
+Your brain has real, hard-and-fast, physiological limits to what it can do that we just can fight against.
+We have to learn to work *with* these limits, to accept them as a fact of life, and to recognize when we are getting close to burning out.

+### Close enough is good enough, for now

+To add to the limits and frustration of our mortal coil: we can't learn more than one thing at a time.
+The road to understanding is narrow and there are no shortcuts.
+No one can reach an advanced level without first working through the intermediate and novice levels step by step.

 ### Be where you are
-### Close enough is good enough, for now